-- IFRS 9 regarding Financial Instruments. - Amendments to IFRS 9 and IFRS 7 regarding mandatory effective date of IFRS 9 and transition disclosures. - Amendments to IFRS 10 IFRS 12 and IAS 27 regarding investment entities. - Amendments to IAS 32 regarding offsetting financial assets with financial liabilities.

-The Directors are currently evaluating the impact these new standards and interpretations will have on the financial statements of Metalcorp Group B.V.
+- IFRS 9 regarding Financial Instruments. - Amendments to IFRS 9, IFRS 7 and IAS 39 regarding mandatory effective date of IFRS 9 and transition disclosures. - IFRS 14 regarding Regulatory Deferral Accounts - IFRS 15 regarding Revenue from Contracts with Customers The Directors are currently evaluating the impact these new standards and interpretations will have on the financial statements of Metalcorp Group B.V.

-1.5 Basis of consolidation
+1.5 BASIS OF CONSOLIDATION